 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Each day on the river is spent learning to recognize and navigate various obstacles and hazards in the river and how to anticipate the forces of the current from far enough upstream.
-Students will work to become a team, coordinating spacing and paddle strokes.
-They will have an opportunity to be the captain of their raft and practice new skills as they maneuver through adrenaline-filled rapids and flat-water sections.
+Students work to become a team, coordinating spacing and paddle strokes.
+Each student will have an opportunity to be the captain of their raft and practice new skills as they maneuver through adrenaline-filled rapids and flat-water sections.

-In places, the canyon rims rise thousands of feet above the river, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
+In some places, the canyon rims rise thousands of feet above the river, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
 Most courses get the opportunity to take day hikes away from the river and up to the canyon rim.
 These hikes provide stunning views, a change of pace and often the chance to see Native American archeological sites, petroglyphs, pictographs and strange but remarkable geological formations.

-Service to others and the environment is a core value of Outward Bound and is integrated into each course.
 Participants follow Leave No Trace ethics as service to the environment and do acts of service while leading and supporting fellow participants.
-As they see the impact of their actions firsthand, students develop a value of service and transfer this desire to serve their communities back home.
-Past projects have included working on a goat farm, building trails, cleaning trash and debris from natural spaces, working with a local community garden and removing invasive species.
+Students develop a value of service, seeing the impact of their actions firsthand and transfer this desire to serve their communities back home.
+Past projects have included working on a goat farm, building trails, cleaning trash and debris from natural spaces, working with a local community garden, and removing invasive species.

 In order for profound learning to take place, there must be time to reflect on the experience.
-Solo is that opportunity, and that time can range anywhere from 30 minutes to 24 hours or more, depending on the length of the course.
-Weather and time permitting, the Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
+Weather and time permitting, Solo provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
-The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
-With all the food, skills and supplies they need, participants are given a secluded spot to reflect alone and are monitored by staff throughout the experience to maintain safety.
-Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+Solo is that opportunity, and that time can range anywhere from 30 minutes to 24 hours or more, depending on the length of the course as well as the competency and preparedness of the student group.

-On longer courses, Instructors progressively hand over more of the decision making and leadership of the expedition to the crew, allowing each person to test the new technical and interpersonal skills they have learned.
+On longer courses, Instructors progressively hand over more of the decision making and leadership of the expedition to the crew, allowing each person to test the new technical and interpersonal skills they’ve learned.
 Through the dynamics of an evolving group setting, students have more freedom to investigate who they are and how they want to develop personally.
-All along the way, students will experience a wide variety of some of the most beautiful wilderness in the US and the world.
+All along the way, students experience a wide variety of some of the most beautiful wilderness in the US.

-Desolation/Gray/Labyrinth Canyon on the Green River, Utah
+Desolation/Gray/Labyrinth Canyon on the Green River

 Surrounded by the Tavaputs Plateau and bordered by the Uinta and Ouray Reservation on the east, the journey on the Green River begins in Desolation Canyon near Sand Wash.
 Throughout the canyon, there are spectacular rock formations, ancient Native American archeological sites and abandoned ranches including McPherson Ranch, once frequented by Butch Cassidy's Wild Bunch.
 The tiered rock walls of Desolation give way to the earthy bluffs of Gray Canyon, creating a striking contrast that characterizes the next 25 miles of the journey.